The Fruits Basket Season 3 release date has officially been confirmed by FUNimation to be on April 5, 2021, the Spring 2021 anime season.

 However, the anime portrayed chapters out of order again for the second season’s ending.
 Rather than finishing with Chapters 90 through 93 of Volume 16, or with Chapter 95, it jumped ahead to Volume 17.

-That stopping point leaves 43 chapters for the anime to adapt, which is the perfect amount for Fruits Basket Season 3 to be a two-cour anime.
+That stopping point leaves 43 chapters for the anime to adapt, which could have been the perfect amount for Fruits Basket Season 3 to be a two-cour anime.
+Instead, the final chapters were condensed into 13 episodes.

-Fruits Basket 3 release date: April 2021 confirmed
+Fruits Basket 3 release date confirmed for April 2021 confirmed

 Considering the usual delay between seasons, it was correctly predicted that Fruits Basket Season 3 will release in April 2021.

-Let’s hope the final season of Tohru’s journey isn’t delayed.
+Let’s just be glad the final season of Tohru’s journey wasn’t delayed.
 Stay tuned!